-In fact, research has shown that eating the recommended amount of fruits and vegetables every day (5 serves of vegetables and 2 serves of fruit) reduces the risk of coronary heart disease by 20%.1
+In fact, research has shown that eating the recommended amount of fruits and vegetables every day (2 serves of fruit and 5 serves of vegetables) reduces the risk of coronary heart disease by 20%.1

 That’s not all.
 Fruit and vegetables can help to protect against type 2 diabetes and some cancers.
 They can also help to manage cholesterol levels and weight.